gvwilson/sdxjs/gloss.md

 <dd class="glossary">In JavaScript, the act of wrapping a callback function in a <code>Promise</code> for uniform asynchronous execution.</dd>
 <dt id="protocol" class="glossary">protocol</dt>
 <dd class="glossary">Any standard specifying how two pieces of software interact.
 A network protocol such as <g key="http">HTTP</g> defines the messages that <g key="client">clients</g> and <g key="server">servers</g> exchange on the World-Wide Web; <g key="oop">object-oriented</g> programs often define protocols for interactions between <g key="object">objects</g> of different <g key="class">classes</g>.</dd>
+<dt id="prune" class="glossary">prune</dt>
+<dd class="glossary">To remove branches and nodes from a tree, or to rule out partially-complete solutions when searching for an overall solution in order to reduce work.</dd>
 <dt id="python" class="glossary">Python</dt>
 <dd class="glossary">A popular interpreted open-source programming language that relies on indentation to define control structure.</dd>
 <dt id="query_selector" class="glossary">query selector</dt>